What Is the Oura Activity Score?

 To better balance your Activity Contributors, keep these definitions in mind:

 - Meet Daily Goals records how many days over the past week you were able to meet your Oura Activity Goal based on your Readiness Score and profile information (e.g., age and gender).
 To improve this contributor, meet your goal for at least 3 days each week, and strive for 5 or more days.
 When it comes to balancing your activity and recovery, there’s one true expert: your body.
-Oura does not currently enable the manual adjustment of your goal because your Readiness Score is a reflection of your body’s true capacity — and your body knows best.
+Oura does not currently enable the manual adjustment of your goal because your Readiness Score reflects your body’s true capacity — and your body knows best.

-- Training Frequency reflects how often you engaged in medium-to-high-intensity activity over the past week.
+- Training Frequency reflects how often you engaged in medium to high-intensity activity over the past week.
 To improve this contributor, try exercising at a medium-to-high-intensity level 3+ times per week.
 What exactly does that mean?
-Medium intensity activities noticeably increase your heart rate and breathing rate.
+Medium-intensity activities noticeably increase your heart rate and breathing rate.
 You may sweat, but you are still able to carry on a conversation.
 High-intensity activities leave you huffing and puffing.
 Try incorporating moderate activities (e.g., jogging, elliptical, gardening) or high-intensity ones (e.g., running) to improve your score.

 - Training Volume captures your total activity time over the past week.
-To maintain a strong Training Volume, try to get 2,000-3,000 calories of medium-to high-intensity activity each week.
+To maintain a strong Training Volume, try to get 2,000-3,000 calories of medium to high-intensity activity each week.
 For a healthy adult, this is equivalent to approximately 2 hours of jogging or 4.5 hours of brisk walking per week.
 If your Training Volume falls to 750–1500 calories per week, it will lower your Activity Score.
 This contributor is all about finding what works for you.
 Keep in mind that you can meet your goal by adding up longer periods of medium intensity activities (e.g., gardening, walking, errands) or shorter periods of higher intensity activities (e.g., HIIT workout, run).
 The goal is not to pack your weekly training volume into a short window of time but rather to spread it out and find balance throughout the week.

 - Recovery Time reflects your balance of high and low-intensity activity over the past week, ensuring you’re setting aside recovery time for muscle repair, muscle growth, injury prevention, and mental recovery.
 To improve this contributor, dedicate one to two days per week to lower-intensity activities like walking.
 If you’ve gone 5 days without recovery time, this contributor will detract from your score.
 Keep in mind that “recovery days” do not mean sedentary days — simply taking it slow can help your body recover while still getting your blood circulating with a light activity like a neighborhood stroll.